AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/data-partners/acxiom-prospecting-data-import.md

 ## Connect your [!DNL Acxiom] Account

-This connector can be found under source connectors in the "Data Partners" header.
-Initial runs will provide a "Set up" option as the default behavior.
-After the initial source connection is defined this will default to "Add data" which will allow to create a new source dataflow.
-The "..." selection in this card provides options to view all existing accounts defined using this connector, previous dataflow, and external facing documentation.
+You can find the [!DNL Acxiom] source in the sources catalog under the "Data Partners" header.
+Sources cards are initially labeled with "Set up".
+Once you have created an account, this label changes to "Add data", which you can use to access existing accounts or create more new accounts.
+Select the ellipses (...) for options to view existing accounts and dataflows, as well as the documentation.
 <br>![The sources catalog with the Acxiom source selected.](../../../../images/tutorials/create/acxiom-prospect-suppression-data-sourcing/image-source-catalog.png)

 Source Configuration and Authentication - Defined S3 account associated with [!DNL Acxiom] prospect response.

 ## Existing Account
-Accounts already defined using the Prospecting Data for Adobe AEP card will appear here for reuse.
-These will appear in a list below and when selected provides details on the account.
+A list of existing accounts for prospecting data appears.
+Select an account from the list to view details on that account.
   <br>![The sources catalog with the Acxiom source selected.](../../../../images/tutorials/create/acxiom-prospect-suppression-data-sourcing/image-source-existing-account.png)
 ## New Account
 If you are creating a new account, select a new [!DNL Acxiom] Managed S3 location, and then provide a name, an optional description, and your credentials.
   <br>![New account definition.](../../../../images/tutorials/create/acxiom-prospect-suppression-data-sourcing/image-source-new-account.png)
-* **Account Name (Required)** - The name the account will be saved under
+* **Account Name (Required)** - The name of the account.
-* **Description** - Short explanation of the account purpose
+* **Description (Optional)** - A brief explanation of the purpose of the account.
 * **Account Authentication**
   * **Enter [!DNL Acxiom] authentication key (Required)** - [!DNL Acxiom] provided value used for account approval.
 This will be a must match the proper value before connection to the database can be made.
 The value must be 24 characters and can only include characters A-Z, a-z, 0-9.
   * **S3 access key (Required)** - Reference to Amazon S3 location, provided by admin when S3 role permissions are defined.